DETAILED ACTION

 the first platform (100) is configured to position thereon a first skid (flooring of 100 in Fig. 6) with a first converter unit (floor of 100 in Fig. 6 is capable of positioning thereon a first converter unit, as this is a statement of intended use) of the energy conversion installation (100 is capable of use with an energy conversion installation, as this is part of a statement of intended use), and wherein the second platform (100) is configured to position thereon a second skid (flooring of 100 in Fig. 6) with a second converter unit (floor of 100 in Fig. 6 is capable of positioning thereon a second converter unit, as this is a statement of intended use) of the energy conversion installation (100 is capable of use with an energy conversion installation, as this is part of a statement of intended use), wherein the first (100) and the second platform (100) are configured to stack together (Fig. 9) one over another to form the platform stack (800),

-- wherein the first platform (100) comprises a frame structure (see examiner comments) having a support surface (see examiner comments) for the first skid (see examiner comments), and wherein the first platform (100) is at least largely without a wall (Fig. 6, Fig. 9) surrounding the support surface (see examiner comments) around its periphery (Fig. 6, Fig. 9), comprises alignment elements (102, 104) on a first side (Fig. 6) of the frame structure (see examiner comments), and comprises support posts (see examiner comments) on a second side (Fig. 6) of the frame structure (see examiner comments) opposite the first side (Fig. 6),
+- wherein the first platform (100) comprises a frame structure (see examiner comments) having a support surface (see examiner comments) for the first skid (see examiner comments), and comprises alignment elements (102, 104) on a first side (Fig. 6) of the frame structure (see examiner comments), and comprises support posts (see examiner comments) on a second side (Fig. 6) of the frame structure (see examiner comments) opposite the first side (Fig. 6),

 - wherein the support posts (see examiner comments) of the first platform (100) are configured so that ends thereof (Fig. 9) work together in a stacked state (Fig. 9), to form a laterally centered (Fig. 9) and vertically spaced arrangement (Fig. 9) of the support surface (floor of 100) of the first platform (100) and the support surface (floor of another 100) of the second platform (100) within the platform stack (800), and/or the alignment elements of the first platform are configured so that they work together in a stacked state with ends of the support posts of the second platform to form a laterally centered and vertically spaced arrangement of the support surface of the first platform and the support surface of the second platform within the platform stack (as this is an “or” clause), and

-but fails to disclose wherein the frame structure also forms a standing surface which surrounds the support surface at least partially around its periphery, and which is configured to be walkable for persons for access to an item on the frame structure; alignment elements on the support posts of the second platform.
+but fails to disclose wherein the frame structure also forms a standing surface which surrounds the support surface at least partially around a periphery of the support surface, and which is configured to be walkable for persons for access to an item on the frame structure; alignment elements on the support posts of the second platform.

-However, Redicliffe discloses that it is known to provide a frame structure (20) which also forms a standing surface (Fig. 4, surrounding 10) which surrounds the support surface (which supported 10) at least partially around its periphery (Fig. 4), and which is configured to be walkable (Fig. 4) for persons for access to an item (10) on the frame structure (20).
+However, Redicliffe discloses that it is known to provide a frame structure (20) which also forms a standing surface (Fig. 4, surrounding 10) which surrounds the support surface (which supports 10) at least partially around a periphery (Fig. 4) of the support surface (which supports 10), and which is configured to be walkable (Fig. 4) for persons for access to an item (10) on the frame structure (20).

-It would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to modify the platform stack of Parizeau where the frame structure also forms a standing surface which surrounds the support surface at least partially around its periphery, and which is configured to be walkable for persons for access to an item on the frame structure as disclosed by Redicliffe in order to provide space for maintenance performance or extra room for additional storage.
+It would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to modify the platform stack of Parizeau where the frame structure also forms a standing surface which surrounds the support surface at least partially around a periphery of the support surface, and which is configured to be walkable for persons for access to an item on the frame structure as disclosed by Redicliffe in order to provide space for maintenance performance or extra room for additional storage.

 In addition, Bonlin discloses alignment elements (65) on the support posts (1D) of the second platform (proximate 1B, Fig. 3).